History of the National Hockey League on television: 1960s

 Due to prior programming commitments, CBS could not broadcast regular season games during the 1966–67 season, so that portion of the package was subleased to RKO General, which syndicated eight regular-season games to some cities, including the four U.S. cities that then had NHL clubs and the six U.S. cities that would gain new teams in the 1967 expansion.
 RKO General aired series of Sunday afternoon broadcasts at 4 p.m.
-Eastern Time during the last eight weeks of the regular season.
-This started on February 12, 1967.
-Some regular-season games were blacked out in the cities where they were played.
+Eastern Time during the last eight weeks of the regular season, starting on February 12, 1967.
+However, regular-season games were blacked out in the cities where they were played.
 For example, the March 26, 1967, game between the Boston Bruins and Montreal Canadiens in Boston was not televised on any station in the Boston area.